gerekper/ganjaking/wp-content/plugins/ninja-tables-pro/readme.txt

 - Adds Jetpack lazy image compatibility.
 - Adds Fluent Form meta fields to display.
 - Adds cart and checkout button customization.
-- Adds batch insert for CSV to avoid PHP memory issue.
+- Adds batch isert for CSV to avoid PHP memory issue.
 - Adds filters and search to be included in Print page.
 - Adds removing image option in both backend and frontend.
 - Adds all chunk data loaded hook for frontend ('ninja_table_all_chunk_loaded'').